Samuel-Adeola/GRC-Identity_Access_Management_Project/README.md

 In the digital age, organizations are increasingly reliant on their IT infrastructure for conducting daily operations, and one of the most critical aspects of that infrastructure is effective Identity and Access Management (IAM).
 IAM systems are designed to control who has access to the company's resources and ensure that access is appropriate based on the user's role and responsibility within the organization.
 The global Identity and Access Management (IAM) market generated revenues estimated at nearly 16 billion U.S. dollars in 2022 and is projected to reach a value of US$17.31 billion by 2023.
 It is forecasted that the market value of IAM will increase to 43.1 billion U.S. dollars by 2029 (https://www.statista.com/statistics/1445717/global-identity-and-access-management-market-value/)

 Source: https://www.fortunebusinessinsights.com/industry-reports/identity-and-access-management-market-100373

 Importance of IAM
-According to The Institute of Internal Auditors (The IIA) in the Global Technology Audit Guide (GTAG), it is important to examine why organizations embark on IAM projects.
+According to The Institute of Internal Auditors (IIA) in the Global Technology Audit Guide (GTAG), it is important to examine why organizations embark on IAM projects.
 These include:
 •	Improved regulatory compliance.
 •	Reduced information security risk.
 •	Reduced IT operating and development costs.